augustohdias/evolutionary-music/README.md

 * Generation of melodies based on a chord progression.

-## Future Projects
+## Further Projects
-Supervised learning aiming at the abstraction of a particular musical style so that the evaluations of solution are better directed.
+Apply supervised learning, aiming the abstraction of a particular musical style.
+The melody generation will be expanded to a full composition generation.